M2Team/NanaBox/Documents/ConfigurationReference.md

 (Optional) Enhanced session setting object array of virtual machine.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectAudio

 (Optional) Redirect sounds from the virtual machine to the host if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectAudioCapture

 (Optional) Redirect audio capture from the host to the virtual machine if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectDrives

 (Optional) Redirect all disk drives from the host to the virtual machine if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectPrinters

 (Optional) Redirect all printers from the host to the virtual machine if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectPorts

 (Optional) Redirect all local ports (for example, COM and LPT) from the host to the virtual machine if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectSmartCards

 (Optional) Redirect all smart cards from the host to the virtual machine if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectClipboard

 (Optional) Redirect clipboard from the host to the virtual machine if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectDevices

 (Optional) Redirect all devices from the host to the virtual machine if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectPOSDevices

 (Optional) Redirect all Point of Service devices from the host to the virtual machine if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectDynamicDrives

 (Optional) Redirect all dynamically attached Plug and Play (PnP) drives that are enumerated while virtual machine running if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectDynamicDevices

 (Optional) Redirect all dynamically attached Plug and Play (PnP) devices that are enumerated while virtual machine running if set it true.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### Drives